tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 ## Breaking changes

+purrrr 1.0.0 was an opportunity to really refine the core purrrpose of purrr, making it more purrrsimonious by moving a number of functions to purrrgatory.
+We've done our best to ensure that changes are not cat-istrophic, which I can now explain, having got these puns out of my system.

-First the bad stuff: we've made some changes to the way purrr operates.
-We've been a bit more aggressive than usual here because A 1.0.0 release is an opportunity to make some bigger changes to the package to ensure it's on firm footing for the next 10 years.
-Nevertheless, we don't anticipate too many impacts on user code.
-As part of our new policy, I made pull requests to all [CRAN packages that broke](https://github.com/tidyverse/purrr/issues/969) (except for the 1 that wasn't on GitHub).
-Out of \~1,400 dependencies only \~40 had problems.
-I've found making these PRs very empathy building and I'm getting much faster at parachuting into a random package that I have no idea what it does and fixing the problems.
-This act also gave me confidence that while we're deprecating quite a few functions and changing a few special cases, it shouldn't affect too much code in the wild.
+This release is more aggressive than usual because a 1.0.0 release is our opportunity to make bigger changes that form a strong foundation for the next 10 years.
+These changes will break some existing code, but we've done our best to make it affect as little code as possible.
+For example, I [made pull requests](https://github.com/tidyverse/purrr/issues/969) to all \~40 CRAN packages (out of \~1,400) that purrr 1.0.0 broke.
+Making these fixes helped give me confidence that while we're deprecating quite a few functions and changing a few special cases, it shouldn't affect too much code in the wild.

+There are four important changes that you should be aware of:

+-   [`pluck()`](https://purrr.tidyverse.org/reference/pluck.html) behaves differently when extracting 0-length vectors.
+-   The map function family uses the tidyverse rules for coercion and recycling.
+-   All functions that modify lists handle `NULL` consistently.
+-   We've deprecated functions that aren't related to the core purpose of purr.

 ### pluck and zero-length vectors

-Previously, [`pluck()`](https://purrr.tidyverse.org/reference/pluck.html) would replace 0-length vectors with the value of `default`.
-Now only `NULL` and absent elements will be replaced with `default`:
+Previously, [`pluck()`](https://purrr.tidyverse.org/reference/pluck.html) replaced 0-length vectors with the value of `default`.
+Now `default` is only use for `NULL`s and absent elements:

 <div class="highlight">